+The following table presents data on energy generation by Polenergia Group's own plants.
 The data presented in the above table was significantly changed in terms of the structure of the information collected for non-financial reporting purposes.
 The data categories reported in 2023 are not fully comparable to those reported in the non-financial report for 2023.
+Energy generated and sold